thisissoon/API-Specification/README.md

 ### Do not use an envelope

-Response should not be wrapped in an enveloper, for example:
+Response should not be wrapped in an envelope, for example:

 ``` json
 {